 - 1/2 teaspoon salt

-- 3 Tablespoons (45ml) milk, at room temperature
+- 2 Tablespoons (30ml) milk, at room temperature

 - 1 cup (120g) confectioners’ sugar

-- 3 Tablespoons (45ml) heavy cream (or milk for a less creamy texture)
+- 3 Tablespoons (45ml) heavy cream (or milk for a thinner consistency)

 - 1/2 teaspoon pure vanilla extract

-- Make the muffins: In a medium bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
-Add the brown sugar and granulated sugar and beat on high until creamed, about 2 full minutes.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and both sugars together on high speed until smooth and creamy, about 2 minutes.
 Scrape down the sides and bottom of the bowl as needed.
-Add the eggs, yogurt, and vanilla extract.
-Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined and uniform in texture.
+Add the eggs, yogurt or sour cream, and vanilla extract.
+Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined and mostly creamy.
+(It’s ok if it appears somewhat curdled.)
 Scrape down the sides and bottom of the bowl as needed.
+With the mixer running on low speed, add the dry ingredients and milk into the wet ingredients and beat until no flour pockets remain.
+Fold in the chopped peaches.

-- Peaches: You can use chopped frozen peaches – do not thaw.
+- Frozen Peaches: You can use chopped frozen peaches—do not thaw.
+Extend total bake time by 1–2 minutes.

 Keywords: peach muffins, peach streusel muffins